top of page

 Are bears a concern?

-While they exist in parts of Ontario, they are not a typical presence in this area, and we have not had issues involving them.
+Bears are not commonly encountered at the property.
+While they exist in parts of Ontario, they are not a typical presence in this area, and we have not had sightings, much less issues, involving them.

-What if I see 'something'?
+What if I see "something"?

-Do not approach
+• Do not approach

-Do not try to scare or intimidate
+• Do not try to scare or intimidate

-Simply allow it to pass
+• Simply allow it to pass

 Most animals avoid human interaction and will move on quickly.